Donkey Meat Pita

 A small split flatbread stuffed with cold-braised donkey meat, green pepper, and the meat's own jelly — a roadside-stall snack from the Henan-Hebei border.

 You hold the pita in two hands; the bread crackles, lard-flaky on the outside, soft inside.
 First bite reaches cold meat and the jelly cube — and the jelly melts on contact with the hot bread, releasing braising stock back into the filling.
 Donkey eats leaner, denser, and slightly sweeter than beef.
-Local saying: tiān shàng lóng ròu, dì shàng lǘ ròu — dragon meat above, donkey meat below.
+Local saying: tiān shàng lóng ròu, dì shàng lǘ ròu — dragon meat in the sky, donkey meat on the ground.

-The cold meat plus warm bread plus jelly cube is the load-bearing structure: the gelatin from the donkey skin sets a portion of the braising stock into a solid you can portion, then re-melts on contact with the just-baked huoshao.
+The cold meat plus warm bread plus jelly cube is the load-bearing structure: the meat jelly (menzi) is made by mixing the leftover donkey braising stock with minced donkey meat and sweet-potato starch, which sets it into a sliceable solid, then re-melts on contact with the just-baked huoshao.
 Skip the skin and the jelly won't set; skip the jelly and the filling eats dry.
 The lard lamination — fold, flatten, fold — is what makes the huoshao puff into hollow halves you can stuff.

 On the Palate